| || || || || || || || || || |

 HBO, Fork Films and more @ WMM Spring Webinars/Workshops

-WMM is now accepting applications for the Production Assistance Program on a rolling basis, click here for more information.
+WMM is now accepting applications for the Production Assistance Program on a rolling basis, click here

 Since our beginnings in 1972, WMM has grown from a feminist filmmakers' collective into an industry-leading nonprofit media arts organization and distributor.
 For over 40 years, WMM has transformed the landscape of filmmaking for women directors and producers, bringing the issues facing women around the world to screens everywhere.
 Now, with more than 550 films in our catalog, including Academy®, Emmy®, Peabody and Sundance nominees and award winners, WMM is the largest distributor of films by and about women in the world.
 Women Make Movies.
 By Women.
 About Women.
 For Everyone.